Rush Limbaugh, the Excellence in Broadcasting Network, and the Limbaugh Institute for Advanced Conservative Studies.

 He's got a pretty big margin of error.

-I can confidently say to you that the noted experts in both parties, the political professionals, and all of their associates, are stymied and stupefied over the fact that Trump went up in a poll after the Thursday Night Fox debate.
+I can confidently say to you that the noted experts in both parties, the political professionals, and all of their associates are stymied and stupefied over the fact that Trump went up in a poll after the Thursday Night Fox debate.

 They thought that was it.

-You even saw Drudge Headline on Friday.
+You even saw a Drudge headline on Friday.

-Forget what it actually said, but the meaning of it was was that party leaders, in this case GOP party leaders, thought that he had finally stepped in and it was over.
+Forget what it actually said, but the meaning of it was, was that party leaders, in this case, GOP party leaders, thought that he had finally stepped in and it was over.

-Now, as to this uh apology business.
+Now, as to this apology business, I know the people involved here.

 I mean, I know Megan Kelly.

-I have I've gotten to know her socially and professionally, and the same thing with Trump.
+I've gotten to know her socially and professionally, and the same thing with Trump.

 And I know a little bit about them.

-I'm I'm I'm not good friends with either one.
+I'm not good friends with either one.

 Nor is she even considering offering one.